panosstav/AutoregressiveModels/README.md

 The data files showcase the desirable format, not the values used.

+## Getting Started
+Welcome to the world of time series forecasting using ARIMA and SARIMA models.
+This guide will help you get started with forecasting time series data efficiently.

+ARIMA Forecasting
+Train an ARIMA Model
+1. Open and run the provided Jupyter Notebook or Python script for ARIMA time series forecasting.
+The code will guide you through the following steps:

+•Data preprocessing

+•ARIMA model selection (p, d, q parameters)

+•Model training

+•Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error).
+2. After training the ARIMA model, it will be ready for making predictions.

+SARIMA Forecasting
+Train a SARIMA Model
+1. Open and run the provided Jupyter Notebook or Python script for SARIMA time series forecasting.
+The code will guide you through the following steps:

+•Data preprocessing

+•SARIMA model selection (p, d, q, P, D, Q, s parameters)

+•Model training

+•Model evaluation, which includes MAE (Mean Absolute Error) and RMSE (Root Mean Square Error)

+•After training the SARIMA model, it will be ready for making predictions.

 ## Prerequisites
 - **Python 3.6+**: You need Python installed on your system to run the code.
 - **Pip**: Ensure you have Pip (Python package manager) installed.